 ….

 When the RSF scheduling is used, multiple slots may be scheduled to a device by using one Scheduling List element.
 At a slot, devices shall transmit RSF according to the Scheduling List element, and the composition of RSF is determined by the Scheduling List element.
+In this scheduling type, control phase is conducted in the UWB channel and starts with transmission of a Data frame that carries the One-to-many Poll Compact frame or the scheduling IE (10.31.9.10) with scheduling list type field as four from Initiator.
+This UWB data frame may include slot scheduling information and/or RSF allocation of responders.
+After receiving the UWB frame, the responders reply with One-to-many Response Compact frame to the initiator.

 ….